Spit & Eggs: Plot synopsis

 Beginning in medias res, while Piz (Chris Lowell) and Mac (Tina Majorino) are at a party, a bloodied Veronica stumbles to Piz's door and collapses.
 The episode flashes back to two days earlier.
 As the Lilith House celebrates the end of the Greek system, Logan (Jason Dohring) abruptly breaks up with Veronica.
 Weevil helps Dean O'Dell (Ed Begley, Jr.) fix his TV.
 A man comes into the Dean's office and implicitly threatens to remove his funding if the Greek system stays closed.
-The Dean tells Keith (Enrico Colantoni) to track his wife, and Veronica sobs in the shower due to her breakup with Logan.
+The Dean hires Keith (Enrico Colantoni) to track his wife, and Veronica sobs in the shower due to her breakup with Logan.
 The Dean unexpectedly reinstates the Greek system, to the delight of Dick (Ryan Hansen).
 The Dean and Veronica spot a classified ad that states that a mysterious person will find his next victim at a party.
 After receiving an A on her paper, she visits Tim Foyle (James Jordan) and sees an investigation board.
 Veronica enlists Wallace (Percy Daggs III), Piz, and Mac for help in investigating an upcoming Pi Sig party.

-At the party, Veronica notices that the "rape coasters" which test for date rape drugs do not actually work.
-Veronica, Mac, and Piz test various peoples' cups and find nothing.
-After Keith tells Dean O'Dell that his wife is cheating on him with Veronica's criminology professor, he pulls out a gun.
-Wallace and Piz find a drink that was tested positive for GHB, and Wallace and Logan dash to her dorm.
+At the party, Veronica notices that the "rape coasters" being handed out at the party, which are supposed to test for date rape drugs, do not actually work.
+Veronica, Mac, and Piz test various peoples' cups using working coasters they'd acquired from Parker (Julie Gonzalo) earlier and find nothing.
+After Keith tells Dean O'Dell that his wife is cheating on him with Veronica's criminology professor, the Dean gets drunk, and Keith leaves him to sleep it off.
+Once Keith leaves, however, the Dean rifles through his desk and pulls out a gun.
+Wallace and Piz find a drink that tested positive for GHB, and Wallace and Logan dash to the off-campus apartment of the girl whose name is written on the cup.
 Dean O'Dell finds and enters into the room in which his wife and the criminology professor are carrying on their affair as Veronica learns that they have tracked the wrong girl.
 Just as Mercer (Ryan Devlin) (the actual rapist) is about to rape his next victim, he abruptly learns that Veronica has changed places with his victim.
 Veronica tases Mercer, and they have a quick fight before Veronica escapes.
 She is let into Moe's (Andrew McClain) room.